Implementing and Evaluating Security in O-RAN: Interfaces, Intelligence, and Platforms: Securing the Intelligence

 \subsection{Autoencoders for Threat Mitigation}

-{ In the following, we provide experimental results that illustrate how \gls{ai}-based solutions like \acrfullpl{ae} can effectively help in mitigating adversarial attacks.} We consider the case of an xApp embedding a \gls{drl} agent trained to jointly control \gls{ran} slicing and scheduling policies of \gls{embb}, \gls{urllc} and \gls{mmtc} slices (details on the \gls{drl} {design and training process can be found} in~\cite{polese2022colo}).
-We consider two distinct cases, one where the \glspl{kpi} are fed directly into the \gls{drl} agent, and one where the \glspl{kpi} are first processed by an \gls{ae} (for dimensionality reduction and outlier suppression) before being fed into the \gls{drl} agent.
-We consider the case where \glspl{kpi} fed into the \gls{drl} can be subject to adversarial attacks.
-Specifically, the adversary can perturb input \glspl{kpi} before those are fed into the \gls{ai}, e.g., via an additive random noise variable following a normal distribution with mean equal to the value of the \gls{kpi} being perturbed and variance $\sigma$.
+In the following, we provide experimental results that illustrate how embedding \gls{ai}-based solutions like \acrfullpl{ae} into O-RAN applications can effectively help in mitigating adversarial attacks targeting the data-driven logic running therein.
+We experimentally demonstrate that conventional autoencoders can deliver a good degree of protection against adversarial attacks, but more complex variations (e.g., variational, denoising and convolutional autoencoders) could be used for improved performance).

+We consider the case of an xApp embedding a \gls{drl} agent trained to jointly control \gls{ran} slicing and scheduling policies of \gls{embb}, \gls{urllc} and \gls{mmtc} slices.
+These agents are trained using a \gls{ppo} architecture with a reward that weights slice-specific \glspl{kpi}.
+Due to space limitations, we refrain from reporting details on the \gls{drl} design and training process, which can be found in~\cite{polese2022colo}.
+We consider two state configurations: direct feeding of \glspl{kpi} to the \gls{drl} agent, and preprocessing \glspl{kpi} through an \gls{ae} for dimensionality reduction and outlier suppression before feeding them to the \gls{drl} agent.
+We consider the case of black-box adversarial attacks.
+The attacker uses an attack vector consisting of corrupted \gls{kpi} measurements generated by taking legitimate \gls{kpi} data and perturbing them with additive random noise following a normal distribution with mean equal to the \gls{kpi} value being perturbed and variance $\sigma$.